 Our typical response, rather than recognizing the inherent complexity of the system by which judgments are made, is to increase training and experience.
 Doctors, for example, go to school for many years.
 Engineers too.
 Accountants the same.
 And countless others.
 All of these professions have certifications, continuous training, some method of apprenticeship.
 You need to practice to achieve mastery.

 In the medical field, training is longer and more intense than ever.
 Yet preventable failures remain.

 So here we are today, the start of the twenty-first century.
 We have more knowledge than ever.
 We put that knowledge into the hands of people who are the most highly trained, hardest working, and skilled people we can find.
 Doing so has created impressive outcomes.
 As a society, we’ve done some amazing things.

 Yet despite this, avoidable failures are common and persistent.
-Organisations make poor mistakes even when knowledge exists that would lead them to make different decisions.
+Organizations make poor mistakes even when knowledge exists that would lead them to make different decisions.
 People do the same.
 The know-how has somehow become unmanageable.
-Perhaps, the velocity and complexity of information has exceeded our individual ability to deal with it.
+Perhaps, the velocity and complexity of information have exceeded our individual ability to deal with it.
 We are becoming inept.